mattarderne/clearmycal/README.md

 Why: This inspired by someone who, if there is a great day forecast, will cancel all their meetings on that day.

-(Currently only provides alerts using the maxTemp for a day, doesn't consider wind/rain)
+Currently provides an alert when the upcoming maxTemp for a day exceeds the average over the previous 2 weeks by 25% _(NB: doesn't yet consider wind/rain!)_

 **About**